 Day 05: Kratie – Kampong Thom

-After breakfast, our guide and driver will pick you up at your hotel then provide a transfer to Kampong Thom, a picturesque town on the banks of the Stung Saen River.
-The drive will take approximately 5 hour.
+After breakfast, our guide and driver will pick you up at your hotel then provide you with a transfer to Kampong Thom, a picturesque town on the banks of the Stung Saen River.
+The drive will take approximately 5 hours.

 Overnight in Kampong Thom.

 Sambor Village Hotel